coreyarch1234/clipboard-health/README.md

 * **Range Ratio Case:** A ratio like, '4-5:1'.
 Using the same logic for the multiple ratio case, I figured finding the average was the best route.
 The cleaned version should store, 4.5 ((4 + 5)/2).

-With this in mind, here is the method to clean the ratio data:
+With this in mind, here is the method used to clean the ratio data:

 ```